Bumi agrees to meeting over Rothschild director demands

-LONDON Indonesia-focused coal miner Bumi Plc BUMIP.L has agreed to hold a general meeting to address the concerns of its founder and former director Nat Rothschild over the company's directors.
+LONDON Jan 7 Indonesia-focused coal miner Bumi Plc has agreed to hold a general meeting to address the concerns of its founder and former director Nat Rothschild over the company's directors.

 Bumi said it had received a letter from Rothschild's NR Investments Limited asking for a general meeting of the company to remove 12 of its 14 directors and appoint new directors.